This post first appeared on the Sonar blog.

 Texting is one of the easiest ways for customers to communicate with companies.
 If a consumer has a frequently asked question, needs help with a problem, or wants to see if a business is open, texting will provide a quick and seamless interaction.
 Texting helps expand the bandwidth of your team by allowing you to focus on meaningful conversions, while artificial intelligence can handle inbound requests quickly and efficiently.
 Two-way messaging is great for customer service because it can automatically route inbound inquiries based on priority, artificial intelligence can interact and respond to customers without human intervention, and role-based permissions are perfect for team management.

-If you’d like to learn more about using text in your organization, check out this article with everything you need to know about business texting best practices.
+If you’d like to learn more about using text in your organization, check out this article with everything you need to know about business texting.